Listening for Dark Photon Radio from the Galactic Centre: Description of radio telescopes

 \section{Description of radio telescopes}

-In this Appendix we briefly review the properties of radio telescopes, in particular the minimum detectable flux density, which we used to determine the sensitivity to dark photons in the main text.
-We also summarise the characteristics of the future telescopes that we plot projections for in Fig.~\ref{fig:WDDPGCpopulation}.
+Here we briefly review the properties of radio telescopes, in particular the minimum detectable flux density, which we used to determine the sensitivity to dark photons in the main text.

 The minimum detectable flux density of a radio telescope is defined to be

 where $\eta$ is the detection efficiency, $t_\mathrm{obs}$ is the integrated observation time, and $n_{\rm pol}$ is the number of detected signal polarisations, which is 2 for most telescopes.
 SEFD is the system equivalent flux density,